Research Assistants

 Sarah Saad, B.A.

-Sarah is a first-year master’s student in the Clinical and Counseling Psychology program at William Paterson University.
+Sarah is a second-year master’s student in the Clinical and Counseling Psychology program at William Paterson University.
 She graduated from Kean University, summa cum laude, with a bachelor’s degree in psychology.
 During her time in undergrad, she was the co-president of Active Minds, a club on campus with the goal of reducing the stigma around mental health.
 In the future she hopes to obtain a PsyD and become a clinical psychologist, focusing on research and testing.

 Sarah’s research interests are tied to cognitive and behavior development, neuroscience, personality disorders, and schizophrenia in various populations.